OpenBB-finance/hackathon/README.md

 This guide is intended to provide some starting points for querying data from the OpenBB API.
 Please refer to the API documentation page [here](https://mindsdb2024.openbb.dev/docs) for more detail.

+Some of the uses for the available data are:

+- Training a model
+- Testing a hypothesis
+- Building trading strategies
+- Market and macroeconomic forecasting
+- Due diligence of individual companies
+- Interactive dashboards and reports

 ## API Authorization

 The API requires encoding the username and password as a Base64 string, added to the headers in every request.
 Adjust the Python syntax below for your specific system.